microtick/bounties/moduletests/README.md

    - insufficient funds
    - code paths in the transaction or query function that return non-nil errors
  - **embedded alternate flows**
-   - code paths that return non-nil errors due to an error condition in the x/microtick/keeper logic
+   - code paths that return non-nil errors due to any error condition originating from code in the x/microtick/keeper directory.

-If there are cases other than those specified above, _they are *optional* to claim the bounty_.
+If there are cases other than those specified above, _they are **optional** to claim the bounty_.
 Note that in the case of multiple simultaneous
 PRs to claim this bounty, the test package with the most complete coverage will be used as a selection criteria.

 There are some hidden complexities for commissions and TICK rewards due to the adjustment factor described [at the bottom of this document](https://microtick.com/alpha/docs/stargate-changes).
-_These complexities are out of scope for this bounty_.
+_These complexities are **out of scope** for this bounty_.
 It is enough to test:
   - the commission paid by a transaction signer is never less than the minimum commission.
   - the TICK reward paid to a transaction signer is never greater than the maximum TICK reward.